Ryan Wingo: Early life

 Wingo attended St. Louis University High School in St. Louis, Missouri.
 During his high school career he had 129 receptions for 2,160 yards and 31 receiving touchdowns.
 Wingo played in the 2024 All-American Bowl.
 A five-star recruit, he committed to the University of Texas at Austin to play college football.

 College career

 In his first collegiate game as a true freshman in 2024, Wingo had four receptions for 70 yards.
 Wingo scored his first college touchdown against UTSA in Week 3.
 He played in all 16 games and ended the season with 472 receiving yards, 100 rushing yards, and 2 receiving touchdowns.

 In his sophomore season in 2025, Wingo was named to the preseason All-SEC second team.
 He scored his first touchdown of the season in Week 3 against UTEP.
 In Week 4 against Sam Houston, Wingo logged 93 receiving yards, 32 rushing yards, and 2 touchdowns, making it his first game with multiple touchdowns.
 In Week 9 against Mississippi State, Wingo recorded a career-high 184 receiving yards on five receptions.
+At the end of the season, Wingo was named to the All-SEC second team.